2901-9007

 Where Should the Laundry Area be Located?

 If possible, try to avoid putting the washer and dryer in spaces that are heated or air-conditioned.
 The dryer vent will allow warm, humid outside air to enter the home in summer and cold air to enter in the winter.
 And both the dryer and washer will make your air conditioner work harder because of the heat and moisture produced during washing and drying cycles.
-If you do have a conditioned laundry room, install a closable fresh-air intake vent to the dryer along with a closable dryer exhaust vent.
-These vents will keep unconditioned outdoor air from coming in and keep conditioned air from going out, when the dryer is off.

 How Can I Be More Energy Efficient with My Current Washing Machine?

 About 90% of the energy used for washing clothes is used for heating the water, and the typical household does nearly 400 loads of laundry a year at about 40 gallons of water per load.
-So to reduce the amount of energy used to wash and dry a load of clothes, you need to use cooler water and use less water.
+To reduce the amount of energy used to wash and dry a load of clothes, you need to use cooler water and use less water.

 What Should I Look for With Regard to Energy Efficiency in a New Clothes Washer?

 Washers come in two designs: front-loading and the more familiar top-loading version.
 ENERGY STAR® models are available in both designs, either of which will be more energy and water efficient than non-ENERGY STAR® models.
-Front-loading machines are similar to the washers used in laundromats.
-These horizontal-axis or tumble-action machines repeatedly lift and drop clothes, instead of moving clothes around a central axis.
+Front- loading machines are similar to the washers used in laundromats.
+These horizontal-axis or tumble- action machines repeatedly lift and drop clothes, instead of moving clothes around a central axis.
+To reduce water consumption, they spray clothes with repeated high-pressure rinses to remove soap, rather than soaking them in a full tub of rinse water.
 Top-loading washers use sensor technology to closely control the incoming water temperature.
-To reduce water consumption, they spray clothes with repeated high-pressure rinses to remove soap, rather than soaking them in a full tub of rinse water.
 Be aware that although the terms are frequently used interchangeably, “front-loading” and “horizontal axis” are not always the same.
 There are top-loading horizontal axis machines available.

-When comparing Energy Guide labels look at the tub capacity printed on the label.
+When comparing EnergyGuide labels look at the tub capacity printed on the label.
 Determine the tub capacity of the washer needed with your laundry needs in mind.
 A large-capacity machine is probably not the best choice for a two adult household that produces less laundry than one with four children in the family.

 What Should I Look for With Regard to Energy Efficiency in a New Clothes Dryer?

 Clothes dryers too have become more energy efficient.
 Look for models that have a moisture sensor and automatic shutoff feature; this helps prevent over drying, which not only wastes energy but also is hard on clothes.
 The best models have moisture sensors in the drum; lower priced models have thermostats that “infer” dryness by measuring the temperature of the exhaust air.
-Either is a much better deal for you than the older, timer-only machines; compared to them, you can save 10% with a temperature sensing control and 15% with a moisture-sensing control.
+Either is a much better deal for you than the older, timer-only machines; compared to them, you can save 10% with a temperature-sensing control and 15% with a moisture-sensing control.

 Both electric and gas-fired dryers are available.
 New gas-fired models are required to have electronic ignition, which is more efficient than pilot lights.